steamedbuns/lt_showcase/README.md

 * Left click to enable flashlight.
 * In the album view, use the drop down to select an album.
 * In the all photos view, use the search box to filter by photo title.
+Press enter in input box to search.
+* The photos can be navigated using keyboard arrow keys <- ->.